-The following is a description of the material provisions of our capital stock, as well as other material terms of our amended and restated certificate of incorporation and bylaws.
-We refer you to our amended and restated certificate of incorporation and to our amended and restated bylaws, copies of which have been filed as exhibits to the registration statement of which this prospectus forms a part.
+The following is a description of the material provisions of our capital stock, as well as other material terms of our amended and restated certificate of incorporation and bylaws as they will be in effect as of the consummation of the offering.
+We expect to amend and restate our certificate of incorporation shortly before completion of the offering to establish the terms of the Series A common stock, the Series B common stock and the preferred stock as described below and under "Description of Convertible Perpetual Preferred Stock."
+We refer you to a form of our amended and restated certificate of incorporation, as amended, and to a form of our amended and restated bylaws, copies of which have been filed as exhibits to the registration statement of which this prospectus forms a part.